 Assessing the safety, tolerability and efficacy of Dalfampridine on walking in patients with PLS.

-Phase II Clinical Trial of M281 in Adults with Generalized Myasthenia Gravis
+Phase III Clinical Trial of Ravulizumab in Patients with ALS

 Phase III Clinical Trial of Ravulizumab in Complement-Inhibitor-Naïve Patients with Generalized Myasthenia Gravis (gMG)